sveltia-cms Svelte Themes

 + public_folder: /media/products

-In Sveltia CMS, those per-collection media folders are displayed prominently for easier asset management.
+In Sveltia CMS, those collection media folders are displayed prominently for easier asset management.
+We recommend setting media_folder and public_folder for each collection if it contains one or more File/Image fields.

 Using DeepL to translate entry fields

-Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the content editor.
-To enable the high-quality, quick translation feature:
+Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the Content Editor.
+To enable the high quality, AI-powered, quick translation feature:

 1. Update your configuration file to enable the i18n support with multiple locales.